goatcorp/faq/steamdeck.md

 ## Why do non-Steam users show as playing `Source SDK Base 2013 Multiplayer`?
 Due to how SteamOS shows active games, we need to trick it into playing a game that your Steam account definitely has access to.

+## My audio is crackling/distorted
+Try adding `PULSE_LATENCY_MSEC=60` to the beginning of the Launch Options in Steam.